A Hitman Jake story by Preston Pairo

 “That a Romanian thing?”
 Jake asked.

-“A my-mother thing,” Loiza replied.
+“It’s a my-mother thing,” Loiza replied.

 The back exit to the bar opened and Arnie Keller came out.
 Pulling his Penney’s blazer close against the cold, he blew into his hands, angling down the alley toward his Mercedes SLK.